trademahi/fin-tech-test/README.md

 3. **Charity List**: Displays a list of registered charities or organizations for potential donations.
 4. **Uploading File**: Allows users to upload financial documents securely.

-#Navigate to the Project Directory:
+2. **Navigate to the Project Directory**:

-cd <project-directory>
+Open your terminal or command prompt and navigate to the directory where you cloned the repository.